web3/web3.js/docs/web3-eth-contract.rst

 ----------

-Default hardfork property can be one of the following:
+The default hardfork property can be one of the following:

 - ``"chainstart"`` - ``String``
 - ``"homestead"`` - ``String``